blaire101/data-warehouse-solutions/DW-QA.md

 We follow a **business-driven layered architecture**: **ODS → DIL/DIM → DWS → ADS**.

 We use a business-driven layered architecture.
-Raw data lands in ODS, is cleansed and modeled in DIL/DIM, aggregated into subject-oriented DWS, and finally served via low-latency ADS, with end-to-end DQ, lineage, access control, and SLAs.
+Raw data lands in ODS, is cleansed and modeled in DIL/DIM, aggregated into subject-oriented DWS, and finally served **ADS Layer** (multiple tables for BI & dashboards, with end-to-end lineage, access control, and SLAs.

 ```mermaid
 flowchart TB